wndouglas/cerberus_messaging/README.md

-# cerberus
-Cerberus trading system
+# Cerberus Messaging
+Repo for message bus in Cerberus.

+Current implementation uses RabbitMQ hosted in a Docker container.